gochewy/docs/docs/concepts/microservices.md

 The Chewy Stack aims to provide the advantages of microservices, while maintaining the developer-experience simplicity of a monolith.
 :::

-The stack includes pre-configured environments to write your own frontend/backend code and manages a few additional open source services for things like auth, and more.
+The stack includes pre-configured environments to write your own frontend/backend code and manages a few additional open source services for things like auth, and more (see [Core Services](./core-services)).
 It also includes the necessary tooling to build and deploy every service to your own infrastructure while keeping everything coordinated.